Having access to the airwaves is a privilege and requires that everyone lend a hand to keep the station running!

 Here are the On-Going Responsibilities of a KBOO Programmer:

 1.)
-Keep your contact information up to date in KBOO's Volunteer Portal.
+Keep your contact information up to date in KBOO's volunteer management system (Galaxy).

 2.)
 Communicate with your Staff Point Person as needed.